 Let’s face it: it’s easy for files to get disorganized on your computer.
 Documents get saved in the wrong spot or an electronic folder is accidentally saved to a random area.
 Implementing an effective digital filing system can save you from these mistakes and reduce all the mess and stress they bring.

 In order to convert your workplace into a paperless office, there are several things you need to consider.
 As you determine the best digital filing system for your office, consider these important factors.

-Whether you’re looking for a digital filing system for your office or home, there are certain factors which every filing system needs in order to perform well.
+Whether you’re looking for a digital filing system for your office or one for your home, there are certain things every filing system needs in order to perform well.

 Look to see how the files are arranged and the options you have when you’re sorting them.
 This is probably the most important factor to consider when picking out a digital filing system.
 Does the system have an easily accessible and understandable layout?
 Does the whole structure of the system seem to be efficient for your file needs?

 Searchability is key.
 If you need a filing system, then you probably have a lot of files to organize.
 It’s crucial to have your files only a few clicks away.
 While your filing system is designed to keep your materials organized and easy to find, efficient searchability will save you a lot of time

 You shouldn’t spend hours watching tutorial videos just to figure out how to move a document.
 Consider how easy-to-understand the system is.
 If the system of your choice is too difficult to understand, you won’t be able to use it to its fullest potential.